Symantec/Dominator/user-guide/getting-started.md

 [imageserver](../cmd/imageserver/README.md) and [subd](../cmd/subd/README.md)).
 The simplest approach is to copy this file to all machines and/or including it in the installation image that every machine is booted with.

+### Identity-only certificates
+Some components (endpoints) permit access to selected RPC methods based on identity only (these are "public" RPC methods).
+The same root CA may be used to sign these identity-only certificates if needed, however this requires you to build a certificate issuing system for users.
+An alternate *Identity CA* is supported.
+The *[Keymaster](https://github.com/Symantec/keymaster)* is a good choice for issuing these certificates.
+This root CA should be placed in `/etc/ssl/IdentityCA.pem` and will be trusted for identity only (not for granting unlimited access to RPC methods).

 ### Creating a certificate+key for [subd](../cmd/subd/README.md)
 Using the previously created root certificate+key, you can create and sign a